j-ke614/data_analysis/README.md

 # Overview

-{Provide a description of the data set that you are analyzing.
-Include the link of where you obtained the data.}
+{I am analysing the top 1000 grossing movies of all time This dataset was taken from https://www.kaggle.com/sanjeetsinghnaik/top-1000-highest-grossing-movies.}

-{Describe your purpose for writing this software to analyze the data.}
+{My Purpose for writing this simple program was to try and learn the basics of pandas.}

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the data set, the questions and answers, the code running and a walkthrough of the code.}